sudheeshe/TFOD_1_Custom_Instance_Segmenation_Template/README.md

 pip install pillow lxml Cython contextlib2 jupyter matplotlib pandas opencv-python tensorflow-gpu==1.15.0
 ```

+#### Note:

+- for GPU version in Paperspace the default version will be tf.2.x which will get selected by default on every environment we create.
+- So for Paperspace training download pycharm execute this project in pycharm to avoid unnecessary dependency issues.

 - In TFOD 1.X most of the files are written in protobuf.
 But in our case our python compiler will not understand protobuf format.
 - So here we are converting these protobuf files to python file by the help of protobuf library.
 - These protos files are available at `research/object_detection/protos` location